Monday 22 February 2010

 John's ability as a writer has also been more widely recognised.
 In 2022 in the UK, his book, "Escape From The Ghetto", published by Hodder, was shortlisted by the Royal Society of Literature for the Christopher Bland Prize.
 In the USA it was published by Pegasus Books and received a starred review in the "Kirkus Review".
 "Escape" has been translated and published in Dutch, Spanish, Danish, Polish, Italian and Romanian.
 The UK's Audible version of the book was narrated by Sir Simon Russell Beale.

-John is a member of the Board of Directors of the Canadian Centre for Child Protection, a global leader in online child protection.
-He is Secretary of the UK's Children's Charities' Coalition on Internet Safety (CHIS) and was formerly the Senior Technical Adviser (Online), to Bangkok-based global NGO ECPAT International.
+John is Secretary of the UK's Children's Charities' Coalition on Internet Safety (CHIS) and was formerly the Senior Technical Adviser (Online), to Bangkok-based global NGO ECPAT International.
 John led the campaign to get age verification made a legal requirement for online gambling web sites operating in the UK.
 It became law in the Gambling Act 2005.
 The UK therefore became the first country in the world to make it a legal requirement to have age verification for any product or service provided online.
 John Chairs the Advisory Board of "EU Consent", formerly an EU-funded project.
 Now funded via the UN's End Violence Against Children programme, the project's remit is global.
 It aims to establish an international framework for online age verification solutions.
 It will also allow sites to obtain parental consent if that is a legal or policy requirement.

 John was the Expert Adviser to the European NGO Alliance for Child Safety Online (eNACSO) which was administered first by Save the Children Denmark and then by Save the Children Italy.
 Within the UK he was a Member of the Government's Task Force on Child Internet Safety from 2001 until it was reconstituted in 2008 as the Executive Board of the UK Council for Child Internet Safety (UKCCIS).
 He remained a Member of the UKCCIS Board until 2018.
 From 2011-2021 John was a member of the British Board of Film Classification Advisory Panel on Children's Viewing.
 John has acted as a consultant to the Office of the Children's Commissioner for England.
 He is also a former Director of the Internet Watch Foundation, the UK's internet hotline and is a former member of the Advisory Board of INHOPE, the international association of internet hotlines.
 He has acted as an adviser to ethical investors with significant shareholdings in tech businesses.